dotnet/arcade/Repro Environment/ReproTool Documentation.md

 ## I'm in the machine, now what?

-Once connected to the Machine all you need to do is execute a script called `repro.cmd/sh`.
-The location of this script is OS dependent, use instructions below to find this file and re-execute the job.
+Once connected to the Machine all you need to do is execute a script called `repro.cmd/sh` and then execute the tests.
+Because each Repo/job has a different way of running test, look at the original logs of the test to find the command to run.
+For example, for CoreFx run `.
+RunTests.sh $HELIX_CORRELATION_PAYLOAD`

+The location of the `repro.cmd/sh` script is OS dependent.
+Use instructions below to find this file and re-execute the job.

 ### Windows
 The workspace and files that contain information of the machine are located under the `D:\` directory.
 To execute the job run `d:\data\w\repro.cmd`